 Writing Our Way Back to Each Other

-While some debate how we got there (Screens?
+While some debate how we got here (Screens?
 Social media?
 Pandemic?), this workshop asks another question — how can writing help us find our way back?

 Creative work, especially in community, helps us hear our voices, connect to our visions, and find our own ways to join the conversation.
-It also helps us to be gentle with ourselves as we face our own “belonging wounds” and find our paths within the big divides of our time.
+It also helps us to be gentle with ourselves as we face our own belonging wounds and find our way within the big divides of our time.

-Join us for this small group exploration into community, care, human connection, and the way creativity can weave through it all.
+Join us for this small group exploration into community, care, human connection, and the way creativity weaves through it all.

 Here’s how it works: